-The best single-player Xbox One games around definitely put aspiring players to their paces, offering a unique story-driven experience like no other.
+Single-player Xbox One game around definitely put aspiring players to their paces, offering a unique story-driven experience like no other.
 If you’re someone who constantly finds themselves playing alone, you’ll have to try our cherry-picked collection of single-player games for Xbox One.
 Keep on reading until the end for the best results.

 Best Single Player Games for Xbox One